 (Note: it is well within reason to substitute a serious friendlies session for a tournament.)

 Performance is the execution of your gameplan on tournament day.
 Your exact methodology will be greatly individualized, but should center on maintaining your focus and execution throughout the day.
-This naturally includes having plans for your sleep, eating, hydration, watching your mood, etc. You want to have an established set of good habits that make it as easy as possible to play every tournament set well.
+This naturally includes having plans for your sleep, eating, hydration, monitoring your mood, caffeine intake, etc. You want to have an established set of good habits that make it as easy as possible to play every tournament set well.

 Warmup is: being ready to play full and well from GO!
 This might include some pre-game ritual such as a breathing exercise.
 It might also include going through some maintenance tech-skill exercises the morning of or in the days before, particularly if the tournament is high-stakes.